minadndai/minadndai/README.md

 - I have started livestreaming (mainly about CSS Art) on Trovo (username: codeanddream) to push myself out of my comfort zone, and also expressing my interest of gaming and hopefully inspiring other people to learn coding.
 - I have recently started learning WordPress and Youtube, and hopefully I can start to create contents to help new learners soon!
 - I am a mom of one boy and this is so far my favourite role in life!
 - I am a travel-holic and I have been to 20 countries so far.
+My favourite places so far is Japan, France and UAE.
 - My other interests include reading, Art and Photography, and meeting new people from all around the world!